Gardenline Flexible Downspout Extender

 The Gardenline Flexible Downspout Extender is a limited time Aldi Find.
 Each store gets a single shipment, so once it’s gone, it’s gone, and you won’t be able to order it online.

-At the time of this post, the downspout costs $6.99.
+At the time of this post in 2023, the downspout costs $6.99.
+Aldi sold it again in 2025 and 2026 for the same price.
 It’s the cheapest extension I can find online, including on Amazon, Walmart, Home Depot, or Lowes.
 In fairness, some of those downspout extenders are longer than the Aldi one, but it’s still a great price.
 Better yet: it’s $1 less than it was in 2022.
-(This isn’t the first time we’ve seen Aldi quietly drop prices on certain Aldi Finds this year.)

 The Aldi extender fits downspouts 2 x 3 inches (5.08 x 7.62 cm) or 3 x 4 inches (7.62 x 10.16 cm).
 It fully extends to 55 inches (4 feet 7 inches), or 139.7 centimeters.
 It measures 4.65 inches (11.81 cm) wide and 4.05 inches (10.28 cm) tall.